Fitting the saddle to the horses’ withers

 To properly position the saddle on the horse’s back, place it slightly forward over the withers, then slide the saddle back until it seems to stop in a natural resting spot.

 During the saddling process, the clearance between the saddle and withers should be monitored.
 You’ll want ample room above the withers as well as sufficient room on each side so that when the saddle is cinched, its gullet clears the top of the withers as well as the sides of the withers.
 Check the clearance again after mounting, then once again a few minutes into the ride to be sure the saddle has not settled against the withers.
-Remember that once you add your weight, the saddle will settle lower into the pad and the horse’s back.
+Remember that once you add your weight, the saddle will settle lower into the pad and the horse’s back and the horse in-motion will lift their whithers into the gullet so monitor the gap thru the handhold in different gaits.

-In addition, always pull the blanket or pad up into the gullet of the saddle during saddling so that it doesn’t pull tight across the horse’s withers, creating pressure that causes bruising and soreness.
+Always use a contoured pad, and then pull the pad up into the gullet of the saddle during saddling so that it doesn’t pull tight across the horse’s withers, creating pressure that causes bruising and soreness similar to an ill-fitting saddle.

 All withers are not created equal.
 They come in various heights and widths.
 However, it is the extreme stature of the withers at either end of the range that will give rise to most of your saddle-fit frustrations.
 To make matters worse, the length of the withers will also have to be taken into account.

-High Withers–These are common in Thoroughbreds and Thoroughbred crosses but can be found in any breed.
-In fitting a saddle to a high-withered horse, you will need to lift the saddle away from the withers.
+These are common in Thoroughbreds and Thoroughbred crosses but can be found in any breed.
+In fitting a saddle to a high-withered horse, you will need to lift the saddle away from the withers or have a saddle with high gullet built-in.
 This can be accomplished by using a saddle whose panels or bars match the slope of the horse’s back muscles, then raising the saddle up off of the withers using pads.
 Remember that when adding thicker pads you also change the saddle fit.
-A 1″ thick pad at 45 degrees over the withers cross-section measures 1.56 inches while at 60 degrees across the back of the saddle measures 1.15 inches, in effect creating a 1/2 inch thicker pad in front than in back.
+A 1″ thick pad at 45 degrees over the 90-degree withers cross-section measures 1.56 inches while at 60 degrees across the back of the saddle measures 1.15 inches, in effect creating a 1/2 inch thicker pad in front than in back.

 During the saddling process, even when a saddle pad or blanket is pulled up into the gullet, it frequently works down across the withers again, causing bruising and pressure sores over the withers.
 However, by using a pad contoured or shaped for the withers rather than a pad of the flat square style, you can avoid this problem.

 It’s not always the rise of the withers that creates a saddle fitting problem.
-Often encountered in Thoroughbreds, Tennessee Walkers, and Saddlebreds, long withers can lead to hidden pressure points that require an actual hand search to locate.
-You need to reach down through the gullet as far as you can to check that the saddle gullet clears the base of the withers.
-If you can’t reach far enough back with your hand, use a riding crop.
+Often encountered in Thoroughbreds, Tennessee Walkers, and Saddlebreds, long withers can lead to hidden pressure points that require an actual search to locate.
+You need to reach down through the gullet as far as you can to check that the saddle gullet clears at the base of the handhold and the base of the withers.
+If you can’t reach far enough back with your hand, use a riding crop and a flashlight.
 There should be enough room to move the crop around easily.

 You can also check saddle fit at the withers by reading the saddle pad as well as the horse’s hide.
 If there is contact between the saddle and withers, there will be dark or worn spots near the midline of the pad.
 Physical indications of a current problem are damaged hairs or a hairless spot on the withers.
 White hairs or a scarred area reveals a past injury from an ill-fitting saddle.

 The solution here is to boost the gullet of the saddle up off of the withers and spine.
-You can do this by either using a saddle with thick panels so that the gullet can clear the base of the withers, or using a thick pad that is thin in the middle or is made with its own gullet.
+You can do this by shimming the front of the saddle with a

 Wide-muscled withers can be found in any breed and in any back shape.
 Although the withers might be of adequate height, saddle fit becomes a problem when the spinalis thoracis muscle (which lies under the trapezius muscle) is appreciably large.
 The saddle’s gullet, if not wide enough, will not put the panel or bars far enough apart at the front of the saddle, resulting in pressure over this muscle.
 As continued pressure sores the muscles, the horse becomes reluctant to turn in tight circles and will be unwilling to lift his back, notes Harman.
 You might notice after a ride that the horse’s back has dropped or swayed a little.
 In the course of time, the horse’s back sways even more.